Hematologic (Blood) Conditions in Pregnancy

 Pregnancy challenges can vary based on your specific condition.

-Pregnancy care will focus on managing your hematologic condition, while closely monitoring the health of both you and your baby.
+Your care plan will focus on managing your hematologic condition, while closely monitoring the health of both you and your baby.

 It is important to us that you actively participate in decision-making about your care.
 We will help you understand your treatment options so that you can make the best possible decisions for both you and your baby.